Welcome to episode 93 of the Audio PANCE and PANRE physician assistant/associate board review podcast.

 Okay, so I have to blow through the pulmonic valve, right?
 Yeah.
 Okay, so let me think about this.

-So, I have to push so hard push against the pulmonic valve that it blows open.
+So, I must push so hard against the pulmonic valve that it blows open.
 So, I could see how right ventricular hypertrophy could cause that.

 What does your right ventricle push against?
 It’s the pulmonary vascular.